-The command is used to specify the role of the attached device.
+Use this command to specify the role of the attached device.
 By default, the device role is client, and all DHCPv6 server messages that came from this port will be dropped.
 If the device role is set to server, DHCPv6 server messages are allowed on this port.